maveric-coder/Terraform/README.md

 }
 ```
+The name of a variable can be any valid identifier except for *source,version, providers, count, for_each, lifecycle, pends_on, and locals*<br>
 Varaible makes our code more veratile and reusable.
 To refernce a variable in the code `var.my-var`.
 <br>We can declare multiple variables in a separate file having extension **.tfvars**
 <br>With the use of validation feature we can validate the values of the variables and prompt some output incase the input value will not satisfy the declared condition.